minecraft-cursed-legacy/Plasma/CONVENTIONS.md

 3. Use outdated, cursed Mojang names where applicable. e.g Tile instead of Block

-4. The mappings are cursed.
-Feel free to make cursed names where appropriate
+4. ~~The mappings are cursed.
+Feel free to make cursed names where appropriate~~ not really anymore

 5. Notwithstanding these rules, the name must still make some sense